-Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification reference statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Specific activities TL proposals for the project 8.4 forgings and castings approved drawings, visual examination patrol of the process and witness of the completed item R W7 & W8 approved plans, shipbuilders inspection records, Shipbuilders and recognised standards and Rules as applicable, construction plan (steelwork sub- division) copies of certificates of forgings and castings Verify casting and forgings against material certificate Verify that correct welding and fit up requirements specified in reference 1, 2.4 and 2.5 of this table have been adopted Verify that material certificates are included in the ship construction file appendages Verify that correct welding and fit up requirements specified in reference 1, 2.4 and 2.5 of this table have been adopted
+Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification reference and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Classification society proposals for the project 8.4 forgings and castings approved drawings, visual examination patrol of the process and witness of the completed item TL-R W7 & W8 approved plans, shipbuilders inspection records, Shipbuilders and recognised standards and Rules as applicable, construction plan (steelwork sub- division) copies of certificates of forgings and castings Verify casting and forgings against material certificate Verify that correct welding and fit up requirements specified in reference 1, 2.4 and 2.5 of this table have been adopted Verify that material certificates are included in the ship construction file appendages Verify that correct welding and fit up requirements specified in reference 1, 2.4 and 2.5 of this table have been adopted

-Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file TL proposals for the project tr equipment forming the watertight and weathertight integrity of the ship, e.g. overboard discharges, air pipes, ventilators tightness and securing witness Reg.
+Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification requirements Documentation available to classification surveyor during Documentation for ship construction file Specific activities Classification society proposals for the project 8.5 equipment forming the watertight and weathertight integrity of the ship, e.g. overboard discharges, air pipes, ventilators witness Reg.
 II-1/16 and Reg.
 II-1/16-1 of SOLAS as amended; Reg.
-17-18-19-20-22- 23 of ILLC '66 testing plan, shipbuilders inspection records details required Verify that correct welding and fit up requirements specified in reference 1, 2.4 and 2.5 of this table have been adopted Verify Compliance with Load line Convention 1966 as amended - i.e. all fittings in accordance with the record of freeboard assignment R P3 Verify air pipes, vents etc closing device are approved type Verify material certificates for overboard discharges where applicable Verify record of freeboard assignment and all material certificates included in the ship construction file Freeboard marks and draft marks within allowable tolerances and in accordance with the freeboard assignment witness I LL4 Reg.
+17-18-19-20-22- 23 of ILLC '66 details required Verify that correct welding and fit up requirements specified in reference 1, 2.4 and 2.5 of this table have been adopted Verify Compliance with Load line Convention 1966 as amended - i.e. all fittings in accordance with the record of freeboard assignment TL-R P3 Verify air pipes, vents etc closing device are approved type Verify material certificates for overboard discharges where applicable Verify record of freeboard assignment and all material certificates included in the ship construction file and draft marks within allowable tolerances and in accordance with the freeboard assignment witness TL-I LL4 Reg.
 4- 5- 6- 7 and 8 of ILLC '66 details required Verify freeboard marks in accordance with load line assignment Verify draft marks in accordance with the agreed tolerances specified by the builder unless more onerous flag state requirements

-Table 1, Hull Surveyable Items Activities Table, Rev.6 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file TL proposals for the project Principal dimensions within allowable tolerances review and witness G- 47 details required Verify principal dimensions in accordance with recognised standard Verify dimensions included in ship construction file Safety Construction certification no outstanding imperfections or defects witness Reg.
+Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification reference requirements available to classification surveyor during construction Documentation for ship construction file Specific activities Classification society proposals for the project Principal dimensions review and witness TL-G 47 details required Verify principal dimensions in accordance with recognised standard Verify dimensions included in ship construction file Safety Construction certification no outstanding imperfections or defects witness Reg.
 I/7 or Reg.
-I/10 of SOLAS as amended, as appropriate Verify that Administration requirements have been incorporated into the hull structure
+I/10 of SOLAS as amended, as appropriate Verify that Administration requirements have been incorporated into the hull structure 8.6 watertight cable transit seal systems approved drawings, visual examination patrol of the process and witness of the completed item Reg.
+II-1/13 and 13-1 of SOLAS as amended Cable Transit Seal Systems Register Verify that correct welding and fit up requirements, including as specified in reference 1, 2.4 and 2.5 of this table have been adopted 9 Verify watertight cable transit seal systems are type approved Verify the format and content of the Register